urhprimozic/deserter/README.md

 Try to avoid using pictures for the sprites.
 The time put into drawing is not worth it, since you will have to generate at least half of the game graphics using code anyway.
 Use other's work. [kontra.js](https://github.com/straker/kontra) and [miniMusic](https://github.com/xem/miniMusic/) helped me a lot.

+## Fails
+As usual, I saw some bugs when it was too late.

+### Mobile version is broken
+Somehow, I managed to submnit a broken game.
+I could play the game while testing.
+But now I realized, its nearly impossible to play it.
+A miastake, caused by testing not done properly.

+### Does coil works?

+I couldn't find a way (other than buying a sburcibtion - which i didn't wanted to just do) to actually make sure, if coil subscribtion mode activates.

 ## Improvements
 Game still lack a lot of features.
 Bombs should start fires.
 Since this is war, background should be destroyed.
 More sounds.
 Interactive design for every resolution.
 Rain and snow.
 Actuall day and night cycle.